NOTE: Spoilers for She-Ra and the Princesses of Power ahead.

 It’s interesting to gauge how far the showrunners’ previous involvement with fan culture has informed their relations with the fandoms of their own programmes.
 Sugar has in the past raised an erudite point about the habitually one-sided nature of a fan’s love for the artists they admire, citing Roland Barthes’ concept of ‘image-repertoire’ as a set of perceived realities a lover assigns to their beloved.
 “I really don’t want it to be a one-sided conversation,” she said.
 Referring to one particular episode, “Mindful Education”, she explained, “There was so much happening to the well-being of the characters, and also within the fan community.
 I wanted to respond to it through the show, and I wanted to do that by giving people a tool to process and calm extreme feelings.”
 Stevenson has also opened a more direct dialogue with fans, assuring the audience of her livestream of their genuine impact on production decisions.
-Regarding the possibility of a She-Ra movie, she said, “I don’t know how much sway you think you have, but people see what you’re saying, they’re paying attention, and if you are asking for more, I can’t emphasise this enough, you should always keep pushing.”
+Regarding the possibility of a She-Ra movie, they said, “I don’t know how much sway you think you have, but people see what you’re saying, they’re paying attention, and if you are asking for more, I can’t emphasise this enough, you should always keep pushing.”

 What happens, though, when the lines between slash and canon become blurred – when the authors of the canon themselves not only engage with but actively participate in their own fan communities?
-It’s one thing for Stevenson to remark that “the crew is the first fandom of the show,” or joke that “everything I say is canon,” but towards the end of the livestream, it was revealed that she had written and published a secret She-Ra fanfiction on AO3.
+It’s one thing for Stevenson to remark that “the crew is the first fandom of the show,” or joke that “everything I say is canon,” but towards the end of the livestream, it was revealed that he had written and published a secret She-Ra fanfiction on AO3.
 It didn’t take long for eagle-eyed She-Ra fans to narrow down the potential candidates to Don’t Go, a short but intimate interaction between Catra and Adora following the traumatic events of the fifth episode of Season 5.
-It’s purely romantic of course – no smut here, folks – but the language she used to describe why she wrote it (“I had a lot of big feelings”) mirrors the sentiments of any regular fanfiction writer.
+It’s purely romantic of course – no smut here, folks – but the language they used to describe why they wrote it (“I had a lot of big feelings”) mirrors the sentiments of any regular fanfiction writer.
 The previously clear-cut relationship between fan and creator has been muddied: can fanfiction be canon if the show runner wrote it?

-While the answer to that remains unclear, what we can gather is that, in Stevenson’s outright contribution to the fandom of her own show, she not only bestows upon fan culture an unprecedented kind of legitimacy, but reaches back to her roots to remind the younger queer generation that their voices can and do matter.
+While the answer to that remains unclear, what we can gather is that, in Stevenson’s outright contribution to the fandom of his own show, she not only bestows upon fan culture an unprecedented kind of legitimacy, but reaches back to her roots to remind the younger queer generation that their voices can and do matter.
 That they too can go out and change the world whilst remaining true to their core identities and principles.

-What’s even more promising in a way is that this isn’t the end of the story – Stevenson herself mentioned in a 2019 interview on the She-Ra: Progressive of Power podcast that she wasn’t familiar with two of the defining social discussion platforms of today’s online landscape, TikTok and Discord.
+What’s even more promising in a way is that this isn’t the end of the story – Stevenson himself mentioned in a 2019 interview on the She-Ra: Progressive of Power podcast that they weren’t familiar with two of the defining social discussion platforms of today’s online landscape, TikTok and Discord.
 The show-runners of tomorrow are palpably looming within these systems.
 “What I really want to see,” Stevenson said in an interview with ComingSoon.net, “is the inspiration that people who watch this can take into the future to create new stories.
 Whether it’s fan works or whether it’s an original story, I want to see people act on that inspiration and keep these characters in their heart as they go forward.”
 Challenge accepted, Noelle.